benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 http://www.forbes.com/sites/georgeanders/2012/10/03/no-resume-no-problem-show-us-your-social-stream-instead/
-Entelo currently claims about 40 corporate customers.
-Most of them are small, fast-growing tech companies.
-Among them: Box, Lookout, Kontagent and Indiegogo.
-Entelo charges those customers either $500 a month or $5,000 a year for the right to do targeted searches of Entelo’s databases.

 How do job candidates feel about having an unfamiliar talent-search company poring over their activities on various professional websites?
 Bischke says that so far, only two engineers have asked to be delisted from Entelo’s databases.
 The rest, presumably, haven’t noticed or don’t mind the attention at all.
 He says Entelo will start offering a more prominent opt-out feature, though, mindful of some job candidates’ desire for privacy — or fewer emails.

 Why should I have to, and how could I even "opt-out" of a system that I probably don't even know about in the first place?
 No, the only ethical thing to do before you repurpose anyones data is to _ask_ them if you can do so before you do it.

 If an unknown entity takes data and profiles individuals without their knowledge and then provides an opt-out after the fact, is like copying someones personal files from a filing cabinet without their knowledge and then, if they ever realise, they can "opt-out" and their files will not be analysed or sold from then on (and who knows who's analysed and/or bought the contents of those files in the meantime).

 http://www.cio.co.nz/article/521050/what_it_recruiters_know_about_-_whether_re_looking/
 RemarkableHire uses what it calls "social evidence" that people are knowledgeable in a particular skill by looking, among other things, for recognition by their peers and indications that they've provided the best answers to questions posted online.
 "We look for signals within the content that someone has expertise in a particular skill," says Rothrock.
 The company then provides skills proficiency ratings of one to four stars for each subject. (but this assumes that "social" means "public, on the internet" which is incredibly naieve.

-"It's an algorithmic challenge" to correctly match up data from various sources and assemble those into accurate master profiles with high degree of confidence -- and that's part of the secret sauce, says Ming at Gild Source.
-It uses a three-stage process that ranges from evaluating common email addresses and user IDs to computer-based photo matching.
-While most matching can be done algorithmically, about 2% of the profiles still need manual attention, she says. (so, paradoxically, the profiling process is secret and kept private)
+"It's an algorithmic challenge" to correctly match up data from various sources and assemble those into accurate master profiles with high degree of confidence -- and that's part of the secret sauce, says Ming at Gild Source. (so, paradoxically, the profiling process is secret and kept private)

 With the exception of RemarkableHire, most HR data-mining services don't have a clearly articulated mechanism for subjects to opt out, and subjects don't have the opportunity to review the profiles for accuracy or to correct erroneous data.
 White argues that this should be less of a problem if recruiters use the tools to find potential candidates, rather than as a way to exclude prospects.